wirefish/jade/README.md

 ### Build the Client Data

 In the `$JADE` directory, type `make`.
-This will create a `build` directory, which itself contains a few subdirectories.
+This will create a `build` directory, which itself contains a few files and subdirectories.
 The `client` subdirectory contains everything that will be served to the user's browser via nginx.
 The `data` subdirectory contains files consumed by the game server.

 ### Link to the Client Directory